-Sacramento Family Law Attorney Location: The Law Offices of Edward Misleh, APC is a Sacramento Family Law Attorney law firm that is located in Sacramento, California.
+Sacramento Attorney Location: The Law Offices of Sacramento Attorney Edward Misleh, is located at 615 Tenth Street, Sacramento, California.
 Our office represents clients who live or work in Sacramento, California, Northern California, and throughout the United States in the following areas of law.
 Our lawyer has the experience and knowledge to handle your divorce or family law matter in the most effective and efficient manner.